MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 - **Record refresh** When a DNS dynamic update is processed for a resource record when only the resource record time stamp, and no other characteristics of the record, are revised.
 Refreshes generally occur for the following reasons:

   - When a computer is restarted on the network and, if at startup, its name and IP address information are consistent with the same name and address information it used prior to being shut down, it sends a refresh to renew its associated resource records for this information.
-  - A periodic refresh is sent by the computer while it is running.
+  - A periodic refresh is sent by the computer while it's running.
   - The Windows XP and Windows Server 2008 DNS Client service renews DNS registration of client resource records every 24 hours.
-When this dynamic update occurs, if the dynamic update request does not cause modification to the DNS database, then it is considered to be a refresh and not a resource record update.
+When this dynamic update occurs, if the dynamic update request doesn't cause modification to the DNS database, then it's considered to be a refresh and not a resource record update.
   - Other network services make refresh attempts, such as DHCP servers, which renew client address leases; cluster servers, which register and update records for a cluster; and the Net Logon service, which can register and update resource records used by Active Directory domain controllers.

 - **Record update** When a DNS dynamic update is processed for a resource record where other characteristics of the record in addition to its time stamp are revised.
 Updates generally occur for the following reasons: